philamuseum/hackathon/README.md

 #### REQUIREMENTS:

 1. Team members must purchase a hackathon entry here: http://www.philamuseum.org/?keyword=hackathon in order to be eligible to win.
+2. You must be in the Philadelphia area to participate.
+There are several in-person events and attendance is an essential part of your participation.
-2. Teams must have two to six members.
+3. Teams must have two to six members.
 One person teams are not allowed.
 You may bring your team or form one at the kickoff.
-3. Register your team on DevPost by April 11.
+4. Register your team on DevPost by April 11.
-4. Bring your own laptop.
+5. Bring your own laptop.
 We’ll provide work tables at the Hacklabs.
-5. Use the Museum dataset and wayfinding tools given at Kickoff, April 4.
+6. Use the Museum dataset and wayfinding tools given at Kickoff, April 4.
-6. Due May 9, 10 p.m.: Submit a video (maximum 2 minutes) that demonstrates the app in use.
+7. Due May 9, 10 p.m.: Submit a video (maximum 2 minutes) that demonstrates the app in use.
 Do not make a promotional-style sales pitch.
 Do include stills and/or video screen grab captures.
 Write a description of the app for DevPost and choose a main image to represent your project.
-7. Due May 9, 10 p.m.: Submit source code of your app to your GitHub account and send us a link to it.
+8. Due May 9, 10 p.m.: Submit source code of your app to your GitHub account and send us a link to it.
-8. May 16, 6:00-8:00 p.m.: At least two team members must be present to represent you at Preliminary Judging.
+9. May 16, 6:00-8:00 p.m.: At least two team members must be present to represent you at Preliminary Judging.
 You will have 5 minutes to answer the judge's questions about your submission.
-9. May 25, 6:00-7:00 p.m.: Finalist teams must demonstrate their app in two different galleries for Final Judging.
+10. May 25, 6:00-7:00 p.m.: Finalist teams must demonstrate their app in two different galleries for Final Judging.
-10. May 25, 6:00-7:00 p.m.: Runner Up teams can compete for the People's Choice Award by demonstrating their apps in the Great Stair Hall.
+11. May 25, 6:00-7:00 p.m.: Runner Up teams can compete for the People's Choice Award by demonstrating their apps in the Great Stair Hall.
 We do ask for source code for the judges to review.
 While we encourage participants to consider open source, it is not required- all files uploaded will only be seen by the judges and hackathon managers.
 We ask for source code for review, not ownership, as stated in the IP agreement, here.

 #### How to enter